accuBayArea/Slides/README.md

 # ACCU Bay Area Meetup Slides

+This is a complete list of the topics and speakers for our meetup's formal presentation series since 2013.
+Also included are selected lightning talks from our informal "workshop and discussion group" sessions.

+Hyperlinked titles point to PDF slide decks hosted within this git repository.

 * [Arthur O'Dwyer: std::optional<T> From Scratch](2017-02-15/slides.pdf)
     — [San Francisco, 2017-02-15](https://www.meetup.com/ACCU-Bay-Area/events/237004920/)
 * Robin Williams: Addressing new architectures in C++